Hello, my friends. As we band together in youthful spirit, I welcome you all back to another entry of…

 Meanwhile, Tara sees a woman eating some soup as it suddenly brings up a quick flash of a painful memory.
 When Garfield asks her what’s wrong, she says that she’s fine and heads out.

 Back at H.I.V.E. headquarters, Brother Blood leads Mother Mayhem towards the main chamber.
-He exclaims that he’s actually lived for nearly a millennium by slaying his enemies and actually bathing in their own blood.
+He exclaims that he’s actually lived for nearly a millennium by slaying his enemies and literally bathing in their own blood.
 He believes that he was meant to reach this age and have technology help him with his cause.
-As such, his assistant activates a machine where four volunteers are drained of their energy before it gets dumped into the main subject.
+As such, his assistant activates a machine where four volunteers are drained of their energy before it gets dumped into their main subject.

 Afterwards, he gets hit by a crowbar.
-Not only does he withstand the strikes, but he’s also able to bend it as well.
+Not only does he withstand the strikes, but he’s also able to bend the tool as well.
 As Brother Blood leaves to take further preparations, Mother Mayhem proceeds to “thank” the subject for his service by firing a headshot as he collapses to the floor.

 That night at Titans Tower, Dick and Kori are packing up their belongings as they prepare to move in together.
 Just then, Starfire comes across a gemstone that she previously wore as a child and was the lone object that she was able to take with her when her sister sent the alien warriors after her on her way to Earth.

 Just then, the building starts shaking as most of the team rushes to Tara’s room.
 It turns out that she’s having a nightmare and is inadvertently using her powers in the process.
-As such, Raven steps in and uses her empathic powers to ease her out of her dream.
+As such, Rachel steps in and uses her empathic powers to ease her out of her dream.
 Shortly after waking up however, Tara rudely says that it was nothing more than a bad dream and demands for her teammates to vacate from her room.